JcpLee/Alexnet/README.md

 # Alexnet test
-handwriting digital recognition using alexnet how to use this model?
+handwriting digital recognition using alexnet. how to use this model?
   train: python3 train_net.py
   validation:python3 validation.py